pyeventsourcing/eventsourcing/docs/topics/process.rst

 In the example below, there are five pipelines and three process applications, which gives fifteen child operating system processes.
 All fifteen operating system processes will share the same database.
+It would be possible to run the system with e.g. pipelines 0-7 on one machine, pipelines 8-15 on another machine, and so on.

 .. code:: python